-To determine whether the JA signaling pathway plays an important role in the function of Protein1 and Protein2 in PCD, we used protein1 protein2 double mutants, Protein1ox5 and Protein2ox7 plants overexpressing Protein1 and Protein2, and Protein1 and Protein2 double mutants or the overexpression plants were crossed with JA pathway single mutant dpl1 or nvb2 to obtain mutants protein1 protein2 dpl1-2, protein1 protein2 nvb2-2, Protein1ox5 dpl1-2, Protein2ox7 dpl1-2, Protein1ox5 nvb2-2, and Protein2ox7 nvb2-2.
-Materials were preserved in the laboratory to study Toxin3-induced PCD.
-The leaves of the above genotypes were treated with 10 μM Toxin3 (using ).
-10 mM For each genotype, four leaf discs of the same size were taken from each genotype with a hole punch and immersed in the same size.
-10 mM The conductivity of MgCl 2 was measured at 2 h, 4 h, 16 h, 24 h, 28 h, 40 h, 48 h, and 72 h after sampling, and the results are shown in Figure 5A.
-Figure 5A shows that, consistent with a previous report on the positive regulation of Toxin3-induced PCD by JA, after Toxin3 treatment, the ion permeability in was lower dplthan that in Col-0, indicating that the degree of PCD in dpl1-2 was weaker than.
-Col-0.
-Compared with and , the ion permeability of dpl1-2 was also lowerprotein1 protein2, indicating that the inhibition of PCD in dpl1-2 was stronger than that in protein1 protein2, but the conductivity of protein1 protein2 dpl1-2 was similar to that in dpl1-2.
-These results indicate that although the increase in Protein1 and Protein2 expression levels can promote Toxin3-induced ion penetration, this promotion effect disappears in the background of dpl1-2.
-This finding indicates that DPL1 plays a decisive role in the positive regulation of PCD by Protein1 and Protein2.
-In , the conductivity increased faster nvbthan that in Col-0 over time, indicating the negative regulatory effect of NVB2 in the process of Toxin3-induced PCD, which is similar to the role of NVB2 in the defense response of pathogens.
-In addition, compared with the wild type, the reduced ion permeability in protein1 protein2 and the increased ion permeability in the overexpression plants were both promoted by hybridization with nvb2-2, indicating that NVB2 was also involved in the process of the positive regulatory role of Protein1 and Protein2 in Toxin3-induced PCD.
+To determine whether the JA signaling pathway plays an important role in the function of Protein1 and Protein2 in PCD, we examined protein1 protein2 double mutants, Protein1ox5 and Protein2ox7 plants overexpressing Protein1 and Protein2, respectively, and Protein1 and Protein2 double mutants or the overexpression plants were crossed with JA pathway dpl1 or nvb2 single mutants to obtain the mutants protein1 protein2 dpl1-2, protein1 protein2 nvb2-2, Protein1ox5 dpl1-2, Protein2ox7 dpl1-2, Protein1ox5 nvb2-2, and Protein2ox7 nvb2-2.
+The materials were preserved in the laboratory to study Toxin3-induced PCD.
+The leaves of plants with the above genotypes were treated with 10 μM Toxin3.
+For each genotype, four leaf discs of the same size were sampled from each genotype with a hole punch and were immersed in 10 mM of solution.
+The MgCl 2 conductivity was measured at 2 h, 4 h, 16 h, 24 h, 28 h, 40 h, 48 h, and 72 h after sampling, and the results are shown in Figure 5A.
+Figure 5A shows that, consistent with the findings in a previous report on the positive regulation of Toxin3-induced PCD by JA, after Toxin3 treatment, the ion permeability was lower in dpl1-2 than in Col-0, indicating that the degree of PCD in dpl1-2 was weaker than that in Col-0.
+The ion permeability of dpl1-2 was also lower than that of protein1 protein2, indicating that the inhibition of PCD in dpl1-2 was stronger than that in protein1 protein2, but the conductivity of protein1 protein2 dpl1-2 was similar to that in dpl1-2.
+These results indicate that although the increase in Protein1 and Protein2 expression levels can promote Toxin3-induced ion penetration, this promotion effect disappears in lines derived from dpl1-2.
+This finding indicates that DPL1 plays a decisive role in the positive regulation of PCD by Protein1 and Protein2. the conductivity increased faster in nvb2-2 than in Col-0 over time, indicating the negative regulatory effect of NVB2 in the process of Toxin3-induced PCD.
+This is similar to the role of NVB2 in the defense response of pathogens.
+In addition, compared with the wild-type, the reduced ion permeability in protein1 protein2 and the increased ion permeability in the overexpression plants were both promoted by hybridization with nvb2-2, indicating that NVB2 was also involved in the process of the positive regulatory role of Protein1 and Protein2 in Toxin3-induced PCD.